-Alternate Payee — An individual who receives the benefits for the Eligibility Determination Group (EDG) when the EDG is unable or ineligible to receive them.
+Alternate Payee — A person who receives the benefits for the Eligibility Determination Group (EDG) when the EDG is unable or ineligible to receive them.
 Types of alternate payees include a court appointed guardian, Electronic Benefit Transfer (EBT) representative, Financial Management Information System (FMIS) payee, long-term care (LTC) payee, protective payee, and representative payee.

 Annuity — A series of payments paid under a contract and made at regular intervals over more than one full year.
 Payments may be either fixed (under which one receives a definite amount) or variable (not fixed).
-An individual may buy the contract alone or with the help of an employer.
+A person may buy the contract alone or with the help of an employer.

-Application — A form that an individual or household uses to apply for assistance, such as Form H1010, Texas Works Application for Assistance — Your Texas Benefits, or Form H1205, Texas Streamlined Application.
+Application — A form that a person or household uses to apply for assistance.
+These include Form H1010, Texas Works Application for Assistance — Your Texas Benefits, or Form H1205, Texas Streamlined Application.

 Application Visibility — Type of YourTexasBenefits.com account given to an applicant who has selected not to go through Advanced Authentication.
-Individuals with Application Visibility accounts may only apply for benefits and view and modify applications created under their user name.
+People with Application Visibility accounts may only apply for benefits and view and modify applications created under their username.